awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 This parameter isn't applicable to jobs that run on Fargate resources, and shouldn't be specified\.
 `BEST_FIT` \(default\)
 AWS Batch selects an instance type that best fits the needs of the jobs with a preference for the lowest cost instance type\.
 If additional instances of the selected instance type aren't available, AWS Batch waits for the additional instances to be available\.
 If there aren't enough instances available, or if you're hitting [Amazon EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html), additional jobs don't run until after currently running jobs are complete\.
 This allocation strategy keeps costs lower but can limit scaling\.
 If you're using Spot Fleets with `BEST_FIT`, the Spot Fleet IAM Role must be specified\.
 Compute resources that use a `BEST_FIT` allocation strategy don't support infrastructure updates and can't update some parameters\.
 For more information, see [Updating compute environments](updating-compute-environments.md)\.
+`BEST_FIT` isn't supported for compute environments using Amazon EKS resources\.
 `BEST_FIT_PROGRESSIVE`
 Use additional instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types with a lower cost for each unit vCPU\.
 If additional instances of the previously selected instance types aren't available, AWS Batch selects new instance types\.
 `SPOT_CAPACITY_OPTIMIZED`
 \(Only available for Spot Instance compute resources\) Use additional instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted\.
-With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` strategies, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
+With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
 In this event, AWS Batch never exceeds `maxvCpus` by more than a single instance\.
 Valid values: `BEST_FIT` \| `BEST_FIT_PROGRESSIVE` \| `SPOT_CAPACITY_OPTIMIZED`
 Required: No
 `minvCpus`  <a name="compute-environment-compute-resources-minvCpus"></a>